 Sanming Fujian, China Travel Guide

 Sanming Shaxian Airport (SMS) is the regional airport.
 Fuzhou Changle International Airport (FOC) and Xiamen Gaoqi International Airport (XMN) are larger provincial airports with more domestic and international connections.
-Travelers often fly into Fuzhou or Xiamen first, then connect to Sanming via high-speed train or bus.
+Travelers usually fly into Fuzhou or Xiamen first, then connect to Sanming via high-speed train or bus.

-From Sanming Shaxian Airport (SMS), an airport shuttle bus connects directly to Sanming city center, and taxis are readily available.
+From Sanming Shaxian Airport (SMS), an airfield shuttle bus connects directly to Sanming city center, and taxis are readily available.
 From Fuzhou (FOC) or Xiamen (XMN), take a bus or taxi to the nearest high-speed train station, then board a high-speed train to Sanming North Train Terminal.
-Direct long-distance buses also operate from these airports or their respective bus terminals to Sanming.
+Direct long-distance buses also operate from these airports or their respective coach terminals to Sanming.
 Book train tickets in advance.

 Flying into Fuzhou or Xiamen first offers more flexibility for international flights arriving due to a wider range of flight options.